 Here’s how it will work

 Faculty and staff will be able to request household testing at the Cabot Testing Center.
-Before completing their own test at Cabot, the employee can visit the help desk to purchase and pick up their at-home testing kit.
+Employees must purchase an at-home testing kit online before visiting Cabot.
+Then, ahead of their own testing appointments, employees should visit the help desk at Cabot to pick up their at-home testing kit.
 The kits can be purchased online via a credit card.
 Details of how the online purchase can be made will be shared with faculty and staff in the coming days.

 The kit includes one swab per person being tested at home, and one barcode per swab.
 The employee’s information will be printed on each barcode.